Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Whilst the exact origin of Hot and Sour soup is unknown, it is believed to have come from Sichuan and Hunan.
-Many believe the soup emerged from combining various spices with different types of vinegar.
-Prominent condiments used in this dish are black vinegar, rice vinegar, and white pepper.
-The earliest version of this soup used seasonal ingredients and vegetables that often reflected local agriculture.
+The exact origin of Hot and Sour soup remains unclear; however, it is commonly believed to have originated from the Sichuan and Hunan regions.
+The soup is thought to have developed through the combination of various spices and different types of vinegar.
+Notable condiments used in this dish include black vinegar, rice vinegar, and white pepper.
+The earliest versions of Hot and Sour soup utilized seasonal ingredients and vegetables that reflected agricultural practices.

 Tofu, White Mushrooms, Green onion, Ginger, Eggs, White pepper, Chicken stock cube, Water, Rice vinegar, Dark soy sauce, Sesame seed oil, Flour.